SrainApp/srain/doc/commands.rst

     /topic [-rm|<topic>]

 Set the current channel's topic.
-If ``topic`` no specified, just display the current channel's topic.
+If no ``topic`` specified, it just displays the current channel's topic.

 * ``-rm``: remove current channel's topic